Eric Hosmer Player Props: Cubs vs. Marlins

 Eric Hosmer At The Plate

-- Hosmer is hitting .242 with three doubles, two home runs and five walks.
+- Hosmer has three doubles, two home runs and five walks while hitting .246.

+- Hosmer is batting .267 with one homer during his last games and is on a four-game hitting streak.

-- Hosmer has picked up a hit in 50.0% of his 22 games this season, with multiple hits in 18.2% of them.
+- Hosmer has picked up a hit in 12 of 23 games this season, with multiple hits four times.

-- He has hit a long ball in two of 22 games played this season, and in 2.8% of his plate appearances.

-- Hosmer has picked up an RBI in 45.5% of his games this year, with two or more RBI in 13.6% of his games.
+- In 23 games played this year, he has gone deep in two of them.

+- In 43.5% of his games this season, Hosmer has had at least one RBI.
+He's picked up more than one in 13.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.